PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 downside that black sometimes is displayed in gray tones.

-The supplied script is very slow and unoptimized and therefore not run automatically (run time on pinenote ca. 20 minutes).
+The supplied script is very slow and unoptimized and therefore not run automatically (run time on PineNote ca. 20 minutes).

-Call these command in a root shell to trim the A2 waveform (note: this will reboot the pinenote once):
+Call these command in a root shell to trim the A2 waveform (note: this will reboot the PineNote once):

 	cd /root
 	# this command should take ca. 20 minutes !!!